How to use the calibration workspace tabs

 This tab is where calibration becomes operational.

-Use it to decide:
+Use Propagation to decide:

-• whether the current trip should use system default
+- whether the current trip should use System default

-This is also where you:
+This tab is also where you:

-The most important distinction here is:
+The main distinction here is:

-• saved profile is reusable
+- a saved profile is reusable

 If you want the detailed walkthrough for this tab specifically, read How to use the Propagation tab.